Shanahan914/broadcast_server/README.md

 ## Overview
 This project implements a WebSocket server that assigns temporary usernames to clients upon connection.
 The server handles client connections, broadcasts messages, and ensures each client has a unique temporary username.

+Assumes a small number of connections: < 30.
+Further optimitisation required for larger user base.

 A solution to the broadcast server project created by roadmapsh https://roadmap.sh/projects/broadcast-server

 ## Features